Lucas-Rice/cs2-lab3/README.md

 }
 ```

-## Step 5: Drawing Pictures
-In class you have seen how to trace the `push` method using snapshots of the
-stack.
-Answer question 11 on your answer sheet.

-## Step 6: peek()
+## Step 5: peek()
 Using the knowledge you gained by studying the `push` and `pop` methods,
 write and test a `peek` method.
-* Handwrite the code for your peek method on the back of your answer sheet
+* Handwrite the code for your peek method on a piece of paper
   BEFORE you type it into your file.
 * Call your instructor over and explain how your method works.
 Draw pictures to
   explain your method.

+## Step 6: contains()
+Implement and test the `contains` method.

 ## Step 7: Efficiency
-On the back of your lab answer sheet, list all of the current methods in the
-`LinkedStack` class and their efficiency categories.
+Examine all of the current methods in the `LinkedStack` class and identify their efficiency categories.

-## Step 8: contains()
-Implement and test the `contains` method.

-## Step 9: Finish Up
+## Step 8: Finish Up
 When you have successfully answered all the lab questions, and written and
-tested the `pop` and `peek` methods of the `LinkedStack` class, you are finished.
+tested the `pop`, `peek`, and `contains` methods of the `LinkedStack` class, you are finished.

-Push your code to github and turn in your answer sheet.
+Add a "result.txt" with your answers to the questions, commit your changes, and push your changes to
+github.